Free Guide | Emergency Food Buyer's Guide - Best Food Types, Storage Methods and Exactly What to BuyDownload Now →

 Some of you may have read this from me before, but you have to be careful about expiration dates when buying foods online.
 If the deal sounds too good to be true, then you may want to ask the seller what the expiration date is for what you are purchasing.
 If you are going to consume the food within a year or so and the date is a year out then who cares, but if you want it to be part of your preps for five years then you will want the freshest batch.

 Meat canned in oil offers the most calories and nutrition for your money

 I buy meat in oil or water depending on if it is for my Dad or not.
 Unfortunately, the fish canned in oil has salt in it, so he gets the sardines in water with no added salt.
 For long-term preps, I look at calories more often than salt for Matt and I.

 Auto Order Convenience

 Each month I get an email asking me to review my order.
 I can skip a month on an item and add another item at this time.
 As long as you get 5 different subscribe and save items per month you get the maximum discount.
-If you buy Amazon gift cards you get another 2% on each reload so that can help too and it can be used towards your subscription.
 Some items the discount may only be 5-10% but that is usually for items besides food.

 This program can also help you budget for some of your preps and make sure you don’t run out of things like toilet paper, toothpaste, and other household needs.